fikirism/movieland/README.md

 2. Navigate to the project directory

-3. Open `index.html` in your web browser to launch the application.
+3. Open terminal and run `npm run dev` to launch the application in your web browser.

 ## Usage